 Whether you’re gaping at the ruins of Rome or relaxing by the sea, this charming nation has plenty to offer.
 And within a few hours of Venice, there are plenty of world-class destinations.

-Check out the elegant architecture and thriving car culture of Bologna, or alternate between museums and nightlife in Milan.
-Indulge in the Turin‘s famous gianduiotto or bicerin while exploring the local cafes and chocolatiers.
-Sail, shop, and sightsee at Lake Como, or bask in the classical art and gorgeous streets of Florence.
+Check out elegant architecture and a thriving car culture as you sample the things to do in Bologna, or alternate between museums and nightlife among the many other things to do in Milan.
+Indulge in the things to do in Turin, like the famous gianduiotto or bicerin while exploring the local cafes and chocolatiers.

-With its romantic atmosphere and creative culture, Verona is always a good time!
+With its romantic atmosphere and creative culture, there are always lots of great things to do in Verona!
 And if you want to see the city and some nearby attractions in an efficient way, book some multi-day tours, and get adventurous!

 Looking to travel further than Italy?
-Head East and explore Slovenia’s biggest city, Ljubljana.
+Head East and explore Slovenia’s biggest city with all of the exciting things to do in Ljubljana.

 Final thoughts